 The person often lacks confidence in themselves and their abilities.
 It is difficult for them to undertake projects independently, or to make decisions without help.
 They may find it hard to take responsibility.

 This can lead to further complications, such as depression and anxiety.

 Obsessive-compulsive personality disorder (OCPD) is not the same as obsessive-compulsive disorder (OCD).
-Some people may experience both, however, and researchers say there appears to be a link between them.
+Some people may experience both, however, and

 An excessive concern with perfectionism and hard work dominate the life of a person with OCDP.
 The individual may prioritize these ideals to the detriment of close personal relationships.

 According to the International OCD Foundation, a person with OCPD may:

 - appear inflexible